codeleaded/Java_Gui_SchoolGame/assets/README.md

 ## spritesheet section
 amount of sprites in the spritesheet
 <br/>
-only needed for animation or spritesheet
+only needed for animation, spritesheet or font
 ```
 [spritesheet]
 count = 50